What is sustainability? Well, that’s the question we should all be looking to answer, right?

 AET Flexible Space offer a very simple answer to this problem, as we do not require the same duct or pipework required by ceiling based systems.
 AET systems use the floor void as a plenum and are inherently flexible.
 This means developers can fit out the building at CAT-A stage safe in the knowledge that when the new tenants take ownership they can re configure the existing equipment in a matter of minutes.

 Another key advantage of utilising the AET underfloor system is that developers can reduce the height of the building without reducing the number of floors.
-This in turn reduces the volume of building material, meaning fewer loads being delivered to site, meaning lowering air and noise pollution faster.
+This in turn reduces the volume of building material, meaning fewer loads being delivered to site, creating a lot less air and noise pollution.

 In a nutshell, AET’s underfloor air conditioning system is the sustainable option.